chase-roohms/chase-roohms.github.io/README.md

 ### Adding Blog Posts

-When creating a new blog post:

-1. Add your `.md` file to `src/content/blog/`
+1. Add your `.md` file to `src/content/blog/` with frontmatter (title, date, author, description, topics, slug, icon, image)
-2. **Important**: Add the blog post route to `vite.config.ts` in the `routes` array for pre-rendering
+2. The blog post will automatically appear in the blog list

-   - Example: If your post slug is `my-new-post`, add `/blog/my-new-post` to the routes
+### Social Media Previews

+Since this is a Single Page Application (SPA), social media crawlers won't execute JavaScript to see page-specific meta tags.
+Two solutions:

+1. **Current**: Static meta tags in `index.html` provide a general preview for the main site
+2. **Recommended for blog posts**: Use [Prerender.io](https://prerender.io/) free tier
+   - Sign up at prerender.io
+   - Add their middleware to serve pre-rendered pages to crawlers
-   - This ensures social media previews and SEO work correctly
+   - This enables proper OpenGraph previews for individual blog posts

 ### Styling